Eczbek/xieite/docs/namespaces/graphics/structures/canvas/print.md

 &nbsp;

 ## Description
-Prints the canvas to its streams controller.
+Prints the canvas to its streams handle.

 &nbsp;